xullnn/ls_pull_over_push/180/answers.md

 `SELECT extract(year from published_date)::int FROM reviews;`

 65. How to split a string in PostgreSQL?
-How to get substring from a given string position in PostgreSQL?
+How to get substring from a given char position in PostgreSQL?

 https://www.postgresql.org/docs/11/functions-string.html